-A loan agreement may not provide for the payment by the borrower of any sum for on account of costs, charges or expenses (other than stamp duties or similar duties) incidental to or relating to the negotiations for or the granting of the loan or any guarantee or security to be given in respect of the loan.
-It is also illegal for any person to receive any sum for or on account of such costs, charges or expenses or to demand or receive any remuneration or reward whatsoever from a borrower for or in connection with a loan (Section 27).
+A loan agreement may not provide for the payment by the borrower of any sum for on account of costs, charges or expenses (other than stamp duties or similar duties) incidental to or relating to the negotiations or the grant of the loan or any guarantee or security to be given in respect of the loan.
+It is also illegal for any person to receive any sum for or on account of these costs, charges or expenses or to demand or receive any remuneration or reward whatsoever from a borrower for or in connection with a loan (Section 27).